davepinch/pinchy.cc/collections/_fragments/we-need-something-to-bond-our-new-friendship.md

 ---
-title: "We needed something to bond our new friendship"
+title: "we needed something to bond our new friendship"
 date: 2018-04-08
 tags:
   - Fragment